ZipCodeCore/Java.Labs.GettingStarted/README.md

 git --version
 ```

-This should return the a line similar to:
+This should return the a line similar (or an even later version) to:
 ```bash
 git version 2.21.1 (Apple Git-122.3)
 ```